-- Tardies are reset each 6 weeks period. - If a student is 15 minutes or tardier to class on Mondays and 30 minutes or tardier to class Tuesdays-Fridays, they must report to their respective Assistant Principal and get a permit to enter the class.
+- Tardies are reset each 6 weeks period. - If a student is 15 minutes or tardier to class, they must report to the attendance clerk, Ms. Guidry, or their grade level assistant principal office and get a permit to enter the class.
 Teachers are to allow students to enter the classroom with a permit from an administrator in order for students to avoid missing quality instruction. - Any questions or concerns related to the tardy policy and/or detention must be directed to the appropriate Assistant Principal.
-Students who remain out of class and do not report to their alpha Assistant Principal for a tardy after the tardy bell rings will be dealt with according to the HISD Student Code of Conduct Policies.
+Students who remain out of class and do not report to Ms. Guidry for a tardy after the tardy bell rings will be dealt with according to the HISD Student Code of Conduct Policies.